Accounting Act

 Article 15

-Each month shall be divided into three periods, namely the period from the 1st to the 10th day, the period from the 11th to the 20th and the period from the 21st to the last day of each month.
+Each month shall be divided into three periods, namely the period from the 1st to the 10th day, the period from the 11th to the 20th day, and the period from the 21st to the last day of each month.

 Article 16

-Government accounts shall use the national currency or currencies determined by the budget as basic monetary unit for book-keeping; those domestic or foreign currencies recorded in books that are inconsistent with basic monetary unit shall be converted into the basic monetary unit and recorded into major books of accounts.
-During bookkeeping, except for the purpose of arithmetic multiplication and division, the unit of account shall be the dollar and decimals shall be rounded up.
+Government Accounting shall use the national currency or currencies determined by the budget as the basic monetary unit for bookkeeping; those domestic or foreign currencies recorded in books that are inconsistent with the basic monetary unit shall be converted into the basic monetary unit and recorded into major books of accounts.

 Chapter 2 Accounting Systems